spacekimchi/axum-sass-template/README.md

 The project uses [tera](https://github.com/Keats/tera) for templating.

+The scss will be compiled when the project starts using the [grass crate](https://github.com/connorskees/grass)

+The project is set up to compile any scss files in the `public/scss/` directory.

+This way, we only need to build the project with cargo.
+No javascript building involved!

 ## Javascript

 Add javascript files to /static/js/ directory and include them in the html wherever they are needed